gofore/angular-advanced-training/unidirectional-data-flow/README.md

 ---
 # @ngrx/entity
-- Latest addition to @ngrx - released
+- Latest addition to @ngrx
 - API to manipulate and query entity collection
 - Not covered in more detail